swiftlang/swift-corelibs-xctest/README.md

 ./build_script.py --swiftc="/swift/usr/bin/swiftc" --test
 ```

-To run the tests on OS X, build and run the `SwiftXCTestFunctionalTests` target in the Xcode project.
-You may also run them via the command line:
+To run the tests on OS X, build and run the `SwiftXCTestUnitTests` and `SwiftXCTestFunctionalTests` targets in the Xcode project.
+You may also run the functional tests via the command line:

 ```
 xcodebuild -project XCTest.xcodeproj -scheme SwiftXCTestFunctionalTests
 ```

-You may add tests for XCTest by including them in the `Tests/Functional/` directory.
+You may add functional tests for XCTest by including them in the `Tests/Functional/` directory.
 For an example, see `Tests/Functional/SingleFailingTestCase`.
+Unit tests should be placed in the `Tests/Unit/` directory, and then referenced in `Tests/Unit/main.swift`.

 ### Additional Considerations for Swift on Linux